ogdhruv/weather-assignment/README.md

 * Add your detail below where it asks for username and password.
 * Copy access token.
 * Open postman ,create a collection and create a request.
-    * if using http://127.0.0.1:8000/api/cities/ endpoint GET and POST request will work.
+    * if using `http://127.0.0.1:8000/api/cities/` endpoint GET and POST request will work.
-    * if using http://127.0.0.1:8000/api/cities/<str:city_name>/ endpoint GET,PUT and DELETE request will work.
+    * if using `http://127.0.0.1:8000/api/cities/<str:city_name>/` endpoint GET,PUT and DELETE request will work.
 * In authorization toolbar choose type as *Bearer Token* and paste the access token.
 * If on http://127.0.0.1:8000/api/cities/ endpoint add data in body toolbar -> choose raw -> select JSON instead of Text.

     * City Name must start with capital letter.
-    * Add data in format given below.
+    * Add data in format given below:

     ```json
     {